vweevers/win-detect-browsers/readme.md

 > **Usage changed in 3.0.0.
 Please read [the changelog](#300).**

 `names` is an array of browser names you want to find.
 If omitted or empty, it will detect *[everything](http://youtu.be/k1yvvNvlXtg)*.
-You can differentiate release channels by setting `options.channels` to true.
+You can differentiate release channels by setting `options.channel` to true.
 The `callback` receives an error (if any) and an array of `results`.
 Each `result` contains:

 - **name**: `chrome`, `chromium`, `firefox`, `phantomjs`, `ie`, `safari`, `opera`, `maxthon` or `yandex`.
 - **path**: absolute path to executable